ElectronSutra/venture/pages/charms/ability-charms/ability-charms.md

   tags.
 If it already had both, add 1 bonus die to grapple attack rolls.
 - WOOD: The weapon is wrapped in vines and blossoms.
 It gets the Disarming tag.
   If it already has the Disarming tag, add 1 bonus die to Disarm gambits.

+This Charm can be purchased as an Archery, Brawl, Melee, or Thrown Charm, and counts as Favored/Unfavored depending on which skill you are purchasing it for.
+It must be the same as you purchased for Elemental Sheath.

+***

+### Five-Dragon Arsenal

+> **Cost**: --; **Mins**: [Ability] 4, Essence 2
+>
+> **Type**: Permanent; **Duration**: Permanent
+>
+> **Keywords**: None
+>
+> **Prerequisite Charms**: None

+_You are a master of many Artifacts; your Essence permeates them.
+Your arsenal_ _is a part of you, and you a part of it._

+Commit the full-cost attunement of an Artifact weapon.
+Reduce the attunement cost of further Artifact weapons to 1m each.
+This doesn't stack with any other discount.
+If you end your full-cost attunement for any reason, you must commit motes to one of your remaining weapons sufficient to bring it to the full commitment.

 ***